-Provides commands for executing and debugging the source application.
+Provides commands for controlling how the disassembler operates.

 Debug menu

 The Debug menu is available during a debug session.
 The Debug menu provides commands for executing and debugging the source application.
 Most of the commands are also available as icon buttons on the debug toolbar.